 This six-song EP is The Valley’s first release since their 2005 debut (confusingly, also a self-titled EP).
 The group’s music remains heavy as hell and still has me wondering just how three people can produce such a thick sound.
-Listen for influences and you’ll hear grunge groups like Mudhoney and Nirvana, but also subtle hints of psychedelia (like the Mellotron in “Come Down”), shoegazing (the warped guitar sounds on “Death Star Gunner”), ’70s stoner rock (frequent twin guitar leads and cowbells), and a few Joy Division lyrics that found their way onto “Come Down”.
-As much as you hear influences, The Valley stake out their own territory because they put together memorable songs with some killer melodies, and all three members are talented (especially drummer Jim Laws, who pounds away with such fury he must have to replace his kit after each rehearsal).
+Influences include grunge groups like Mudhoney and Nirvana, but there’s also subtle hints of psychedelia (the Mellotron in “Come Down”), shoegazing (the warped guitar sounds on “Death Star Gunner”), ’70s stoner rock (twin guitar leads and cowbells), and a few Joy Division lyrics that found their way onto “Come Down”.
+As much as the influences are obvious, The Valley stake out their own territory with memorable songs and talented musicianship (especially drummer Jim Laws, who pounds away with such fury he must have to replace his kit after each rehearsal).
 Highly recommended.